 Artisan Vegan Cheese by Miyoko Schinner

-Review and photos by Dianne Wenz of Veggie Girl.
-One of the first cookbooks I bought after going vegan in 2001 was Miyoko Schinner’s The New Now and Zen Epicure.* I didn’t know much about cooking back then and The New Now and Zen Epicure really helped to get me get started on the culinary path I’m now on.
-When I heard about Artisan Vegan Cheese* I could hardly contain my excitement!
+Reviewed by Dianne Wenz.
+One of the first cookbooks I bought after going vegan in 2001 was Miyoko Schinner’s The New Now and Zen Epicure.
+I didn’t know much about cooking back then and The New Now and Zen Epicure really helped to get me get started on the culinary path I’m now on.
+When I heard about Artisan Vegan Cheese I could hardly contain my excitement!
 A new cookbook from Miyoko and it’s how to make cheese?
 How awesome is that?

 I was expecting a book full of cheese recipes, but Artisan Vegan Cheese contains much more than instructions on cheese making.
 It’s full of recipes for everything from cashew chèvre and sharp cheddar to pumpkin cheesecake and tiramisu, with tons of recipes for meals using the cheeses you’ve just made.

 Cheese making may sound difficult, and the recipes might look a little daunting because they take a while, but the truth is they’re very easy and the hands-on time is very short.
 What takes a while is the fermentation process which can take anywhere from a few hours to a week.
 Not everything needs to ferment and there are also instructions for making super quick cheeses such as nut parmesan and easy tofu ricotta.
 The book contains recipes for vegan versions of other products you might miss from your dairy eating days such as sour cream and almond milk.